comp-lin-alg/comp-lin-alg-course/doc/source/L5_eigenvalues.rst

 .. proof:theorem::

-   A Hermitian matrix is unitary diagonalisable, with real `\Lambda`.
+   A Hermitian matrix is unitarily diagonalisable, with real `\Lambda`.

 Hence, if we have a Hermitian matrix, we can follow a Schur factorisation strategy (such as we shall develop in this section), and